degauss-org/drivetime/README.md

 docker run --rm -v "%cd%":/tmp docker.pkg.github.com/cole-brokamp/pepr_drivetime/pepr_drivetime:0.3 my_address_file_geocoded.csv cchmc
 ```

-In the above example call, replace `geocoded_csv_file.csv` with the name of your geocoded csv file and `cchmc` with the abbreviation for the care center to be used for drive time and distance calculations.
+In the above example call, replace `my_address_file_geocoded.csv` with the name of your geocoded csv file and `cchmc` with the abbreviation for the care center to be used for drive time and distance calculations.

-Some progress messages will be printed and when complete, the program will save the output as the same name as the input file name, but with `pepr_drivetime` and the care center abbreviation appended, e.g. `geocoded_csv_file_pepr_drivetime_cchmc.csv`
+Some progress messages will be printed and when complete, the program will save the output as the same name as the input file name, but with `pepr_drivetime` and the care center abbreviation appended, e.g. `my_address_file_geocoded_pepr_drivetime_cchmc.csv`

 ## DeGAUSS Details